stagerightlabs/php-testing-container/7.4/readme.md

 ## Composer

-This container does not include composer.
-To add Composer you can either extend this container or, if you are using GitHub Actions, you can use the [php-actions/composer](https://github.com/php-actions/composer) action.
+This container comes with Composer 2 already installed and ready to go.

 ## Node